richardatval/www.yesproject.org/what-you-can-do/get-motivated-to-succeed.md

 You will then progress through the course by learning preparation for work skills, going on work experience, taking part in community projects and team challenges and finally completing workshops in money management and healthy living.

 At the end of the programme you’ll receive a level 1 Prince’s Trust Certificate in Employment, Teamwork and Community Skills and a level 1 BTEC Award in Personal and Social Development.

+### About YES Team Programme

+YES Team Programme lead by Warwickshire College helps young people develop life skills and motivates them to take the next steps in life.
+The programme is a partnership with a range of YES Project organisations.